d3v3l0/conflicts/README.md

 To keep the history of this repository simple and easy-to-follow, I regularly push history-altering changes.
 Do not rely on being able to pull and merge from this repository; if you're starting a new set of experiments, clone a new copy of this repository.
-I do try to keep the history of `master` intact, so that pull requests make sense, but the conflict branches get reset and rebased as needed.
+I do try to keep the history of `main` intact, so that pull requests make sense, but the conflict branches get reset and rebased as needed.